The Environmental Assessment for the Southeast Rail Extension project has been released and is available for review and comment through mid-September.

 RTD FasTracks prepared a video flyover of the Southeast Rail Extension.
 Check it out here.
 Watch the video

-Connecting Denver and Lone Tree
+The E and F lines, connecting Denver and Lone Tree

 The Southeast Rail Line includes 19.1 miles of the popular RTD light rail system.
 It extends from I-25/Broadway to Lincoln Avenue in Douglas County, with an additional connection along I-225 from I-25 to Parker Road.
 The Southeast Rail Line Extension will make the Southeast line even more successful than it is today.
 The current plan is to extend light rail transit service to the new RidgeGate Parkway Interchange by providing the following: